-In Antwerp, many travelers choose to stay near the Antwerp Central train station, which makes it convenient for traveling to and from Paris or Amsterdam or taking a day trip to Ghent.
+In Antwerp, many travelers choose to stay near the Antwerp Central train station, making it convenient for traveling to and from Paris or Amsterdam or taking a day trip to Ghent.

 Lodging in Ghent is generally relatively affordable due to the large student population.

-Other lesser-known, popular places are the De Waterzooi B&B across from the Gravenstein castle, described as having great food and atmosphere, and Snooz Inn, a smaller hotel with positive mentions.
+Other lesser-known, popular places are the De Waterzooi B&B across from the Gravenstein castle, praised for its great food and atmosphere, and the Snooz Inn B&B, a smaller place with positive mentions.